 Stage 4 – Register your availability for events

-The form will enable you to select which events in the season you are available for.
-You can fill in the availability form as many times as you like see please keep your availability up to date.
+The availability form will go live in the Spring.
+This form will enable you to select which events in the season you are available for.
+You can fill in the availability form as many times as you like so please keep your availability up to date.